List of 1 items.

 Benefits

-• Paid sick leave – hours equivalent to ten (10) calendar days per year
+• Paid sick leave - eighty (80) per academic year

 Working Conditions